 Seek The Peak and the Podium

-So, four trail runs as training but several grinds as well as some road running seems to have put me in good condition for this particular race.
-A fairly steady flat first couple of k from Ambleside beach Park towards Capilano Pacific Trail and then some up and down hill through some lovely trails and before a 800 meter climb up a section of gnarly trail and a series of stairs.
+So, four trail runs as training but several grinds, as well as some road running, seems to have put me in good condition for this particular race.
+A fairly steady flat first couple of k from Ambleside beach Park towards Capilano Pacific Trail and then some up and downhill through some lovely trails and before an 800 meter climb up a section of gnarly trail and a series of stairs.

 Then, the lovely mile-long slog of Nancy Green Way to the base of Grouse.
 So, plodding away up Nancy Green Way, all I can think is, I can’t wait to get to the base of the Grind so that I can hike and sure enough it’s not long before I am there.
 There were loads of spectators here which was great.
 Of course half way up the Grind I am thinking, I can’t wait to get to the top so I can start running again.
 I honestly felt like my time going up the Grind was pretty slow, but no, it was a very respectable 41.20 – I am not much faster than this on a solo grind!

 Top of the Grind and very wobbly legs for a few seconds before of running but not for long as we were then heading up to the peak and back to hiking!
 Who knew the peak portion was so tough!
 I glanced behind me at this point to see Mary who is a pretty amazing uphill runner.
 No time for slacking now as I knew I was in 3rd place.
 Made it to the peak to turn around and run as fast as I darted down the very loose gravelly path.
 I didn’t look back once but just ran as hard as I could.
 Crossing the line I turned to see Mary just behind me (4 seconds to be precise).
 But I had hung on for just long enough.

 I was totally delighted as well as surprised to finish in 3rd place.
 And for the most part, I had really enjoyed it